ankidroid/Anki-Android/User-Interface-contribution.md

 We have users all around the world.
 In some places, internet access is expensive and devices do not have a lot of storage.
 We try to keep the app as small as possible.
 Any changes that increase the app size considerably, in particular adding images, sound and/or videos will probably be rejected unless there is an excellent reason for it.
 For example, we would prefer to link to a YouTube video rather than embed it in the app.

 ## Day and night
-AnkiDroid has a night mode toggle.
+AnkiDroid has multiple color themes.
 We require screenshots in both modes as soon as we suspect one mode may break.

 ## Screen size
 Some devices have very small screens.
 A lot of windows list elements one above the other, e.g. card in browser, deck in deck picker, fields in note editor.
 It means that if you increase the size of an element, less elements can be displayed at once.
 It can be an acceptable tradeoff but must be clearly explained.